 Where Should You Stay in San Francisco?

 There are two major areas of San Francisco that are a good choice for out-of-towners to choose as their hub of operations while they’re visiting the city: downtown San Francisco and the Marina District.
-The biggest advantage of seeking out a hotel in downtown San Francisco is that you’ll be within easy walking distance of the city’s most popular attractions.
+The biggest advantage of seeking out a San Francisco hotel is that you’ll be within easy walking distance of the city’s most popular attractions.

 Here are a few of the most famous hotels in San Francisco that can add a luxurious touch to your trip: